kito99/career-day-demo/README.md

 ![screenshot](/images/screenshot.png)

-There is an accompanying presentation I gave to the kids before the demo in the `presenation` folder (Keynote format).
+There is an accompanying presentation I gave to the kids before the demo in the `presentation` folder (Keynote format).

 ## Install the Polymer-CLI